 To call the Inpatient Unit: 02380 475528

-Countess Mountbatten Hospice Charity works in partnership with University Hospital Southampton NHS Foundation Trust to fund specialist palliative care services for patients with life-limiting illnesses, under the care of Countess Mountbatten House.
+Countess Mountbatten Hospice works in partnership with University Hospital Southampton NHS Foundation Trust to fund specialist palliative care services for patients with life-limiting illnesses, under the care of Countess Mountbatten House.

 We provide palliative care services to people affected by life-limiting illnesses, including – but not only – cancer, and support for their families and loved ones.